-How to Help Reduce Your Risk of a Carbon Monoxide Leak
+Reduce Your Risk of Carbon Monoxide Poisoning

-Another source of carbon monoxide in a home is the clothes dryer.
-You need to make sure you are cleaning out the lint and debris that may build up in the vent that leads from the dryer to outside the house.
+Another common source of carbon monoxide in a home is the clothes dryer.
+You need to make sure you are cleaning out the lint and debris that may build up in the vent that leads from the dryer to the outside of the house.
 It is also recommended to have the dryer regularly serviced and cleaned by a professional to ensure it is in good, safe working order.

 There are certain devices you should never use inside, including grills, barbeques and generators.
 You should only use generators in a well-ventilated location outdoors away from windows, doors, and vent openings.
-You should never leave a car running in a closed garage.
+You should also never leave a car running in a closed garage.

 It is important to always be mindful of possible sources of CO leaks.
 These are all vital ways to help reduce the risk of a carbon monoxide leak.
 However, it is not possible to completely prevent all CO leaks.
 There can be malfunctions and events out of your control that can lead to a carbon monoxide leak.
 In these situations, this is where your CO alarm comes in handy.
 Your alarm is there to provide an early alert and help protect what matters most.
 Always remember to regularly test and replace your CO detectors every 5 to 10 years.